U-QASAR/u-qasar.github.io/_part12/description-of-QOS-method.md

 ### Step 3: Prioritization of the Quality Objectives
 * After the brainstorming the formed Quality Objectives are collaboratively prioritized by voting.
 * Everyone has equal, fixed number of votes .
-* Everyone can give any number of his or her votes to any objective (LINK TO PICTURE of an example objective with post-its and votes).
+* Everyone can give any number of his or her votes to any objective, see bottom of page

 ### Step 4: Elaboration of Indicators & Metrics
 * The objectives are taken under elaboration in the order of voting priority.